luisarizmendi/rhde-aap-gitops-demo/docs/s6-secure-onboarding-with-fdo.md

 7. Boot the edge device from the ISO and wait until you get the prompt (or the `kiosk-mode` if it's configured).
 While this happens you can SSH to the Edge Manager server, show the `/etc/fdo/serviceinfo-api-server.conf.d/serviceinfo-api-server.yml` and explain the automation performed with the FDO servers, and how those are interdependant with the customizations made using Ignition (file `test-ignition.bu` in Gitea).
 It is important to mention that FDO includes two secrets: the ipsec secret (useful if you setup a VPN for your demo) and a Token to access AAP (this token is fake, it was configured here just to show the FDO concept, AAP is configured to accept request without further authentication in this demo).

+  >**Note**
+  >
+  > The start of the onboarding process takes more time to start than when not using FDO, so be patient until you find the AAP onboarding workflow running

 8. After some time, check in AAP that the device is being onboarded.
 During this time you can jump into the edge device and:

 * Show that the customizations configured in the Ignition file have been applied